vladdeSV/gm_extensions/SPEC.md

 > [...] must start with a letter and can contain only letters, numbers, and the underscore symbol '_' with a maximum length of 64 symbols.

-Additional constraints for argument names are:

-1. Letters must only contain letters from `a` to `Z`.
+, with the additional constraints that all letters must only be letters in the English alphabet.

-2. Letters should only be lowercase, however uppercase letters are permitted.
+If an argument name contains multiple words, the words should be separated using underscores `_`.
+Letters should only be lowercase, however uppercase letters are permitted.

 ### Function comments